reedstonefood/machi_koro/README.md

 ## Usage

-There will eventually be 3 objects to play with.
+There will eventually be 3 objects for end users to play with.
-Game - for if you want to play a game of Machi Koro Databank - for browsing the database.
+* **Game** - for if you want to play a game of Machi Koro.
+* **Databank** - for browsing the database.
 Can be called directly - but Game will also call it.
-Stats - in a later version, you will be able to look back at stats from older games.
+* **Stats** - in a later version, you will be able to look back at stats from older games.

 ## Development